bazurbat/jagen/doc/Manual.md

   (`$jagen_project_dir/host`).
 - **jagen_include_dir** — The location of the `include` directory
   (`$jagen_project_dir/include`).
+- **jagen_include_path** — The list of directories which are tried in turn to resolve unqualified jagen layer names.
 - **jagen_layers** — The IFS-separated list of paths for used layers.
 - **jagen_lib_dir** — The location of the `lib` dir (`$jagen_dir/lib`).
 - **jagen_log_dir** — The location of the `log` dir (`$jagen_build_dir`).